james-jory/segment-personalize-workshop/exercise4/README.md

-# Personalize Workshop Exercise 4
+# Exercise 4 - Activating Recommendations using Segment Personas

-## Exercise 4 - Activating Recommendations using Segment Personas
+## Overview

-**Overview** After you create a campaign using Amazon Personalize, you are able to get two different types of recommendations, dependent on what recipe type was used to train the model.
+After you create a campaign using Amazon Personalize, you are able to get two different types of recommendations, dependent on what recipe type was used to train the model.
 For user-personalization and related-items recipes, the [GetRecommendations](https://docs.aws.amazon.com/personalize/latest/dg/API_RS_GetRecommendations.html) API returns a list of recommended items.
 For example, products or content can be recommended for users signed in to your website, or in marketing tools.

 For search-personalization recipes, the [PersonalizeRanking](https://docs.aws.amazon.com/personalize/latest/dg/API_RS_PersonalizeRanking.html) API re-ranks a list of recommended items based on a specified query.